Epaltechs/Epaltechs/README.md

 - LinkedIn: [Emmanuel Paul][https://www.linkedin.com/in/emmanuel-paul-a2bab7b4/]

 ## Acknowlegments
-🎩 I hail all those who have in one way or the other contributed to my success in this journey so far!
+🎩 I hail all those who have in one way or the other contributed to my progress in this journey so far!

 ## 🤝 Contributing